What You Should Know About Outdoor Shades

-Certainly, we do our fair share of lighter shades within the tans and grays color wheels.
+Certainly, we do our fair share of lighter shades within the tans and gray color wheels.
 But your darker colors are going to be your best bet.
 There is still a certain amount of HOAs here in southwest Florida that only allows white or off-white to the outside.

 It is crucial to find out what your HOA allows you to put up on your outside space.
-I find it almost to the point of criminally dangerous when I’m not the first person in somebody’s house, and they’ll be parroting back an idea that a couple of my competitors of an odd color that would be ill advisable to the outside space.
+I find it almost to the point of criminally dangerous when I’m not the first person in somebody’s house, and they’ll be parroting back an idea that a couple of my competitors of an odd color would be ill-advised to the outside space.
 One of my first comments is “What about your HOA?”.
 People get really surprised.
 They think they can do whatever they want because it’s their home.
 But that is simply not the case in our gated communities.

 As a professional, I won’t continue the process until they’ve made sure that the HOA will approve it.
-This decision is obviously not to my own benefit, cause them making the decision could just end up with me selling two shades instead of one.
+This decision is not to my benefit, cause they making the decision could just end up with me selling two shades instead of one.
 But I’d rather do it one time and have a happy client.
 And if I can save someone that money and hassle, it will most likely be a guaranteed client going forward.

 Outdoor shades warranties

-In the exterior space you want to go for the long haul.
-Time goes by fast and before you blink its been 5 years since you purchased your shade.
-You want to make sure that the company you used will stick around.
+In the exterior space, you want to go for the long haul.
+Time goes by fast and before you blink it’s been 5 years since you purchased your shade.
+You want to make sure that the company you use will stick around.
 Everybody can say what they’re going to do tomorrow, but not everybody can tell you what work they did 10 years ago and be proud of it.
 This is where SunCoast Blinds comes in.
 We haven’t been charging for service calls, we haven’t been nickel and dimming people for warranty work for a generation.
 And I plan on doing the same thing going forward.

 Should I buy outdoor shades?